Skip to main content

 Selecting Google Indexing API as the export destination

-4. Use the Google Service Account JSON credentials field to add the JSON private key related to your Google service account.
+6. In Google Service Account JSON credentials, add the JSON private key related to your Google service account.

-5. Determine what notifications you want to send to the Google Indexing API by switching the following conditions to On or Off.
-If all three conditions are set to Off, Productsup sends all new, modified, unchanged, and deleted pages to the Google Indexing API.
+If all three options are off, Productsup sends all new, modified, unchanged, and deleted pages to the Google Indexing API.

-1. Skip new items - Select On to notify the Google Indexing API about modified, unchanged, and deleted pages while skipping new URLs.
+1. Toggle Skip new items to On to notify the Google Indexing API of modified, unchanged, and deleted pages while skipping new URLs.

-2. Skip modified items - Select On to notify the Google Indexing API about new, unchanged, and deleted URLs while skipping modified pages.
+2. Toggle Skip modified items to On to notify the Google Indexing API of new, unchanged, and deleted pages while skipping modified URLs.

-3. Skip deleted items - Select On to notify the Google Indexing API about new, modified, and unchanged pages while skipping deleted URLs.
-The platform enables this feature by default.
+3. Toggle Skip deleted items to On to notify the Google Indexing API of new, modified, and unchanged pages while skipping deleted URLs.
+The platform toggles this option to On by default.

 Choosing the settings of the export destination